mpcrowe/canopen-raspberrypi/README.md

 A CanOpen Raspberry Pi Project that integrates several other projects.
 This project attempts to use a Raspberry PI 3 as a can bus wifi interface.
 The Pi allows an Android app to connect to the can bus and directly send and recieve messages.
-There are several parts of this project -An Android app
+There are several parts of this project
+ - An Android app
--A CANOpen java library
+ - A CANOpen java library
--A CanFestival Bus master to configure slave nodes -This wrapper project that ties all the components together
+ - A CanFestival Bus master to configure slave nodes
+ - This wrapper project that ties all the components together

 ![Block Diagram](pics/blockDiagram.png)